emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

 ## Connection

 To illustrate more intuitive, the key connection code for the example will be written in the renderer.js file.
-With the consideration of security, the installed MQTT module will be loaded via the require method of the Node.js API, in the preload.js file (using method 2 above).
+With the consideration of security, the installed MQTT module will be loaded via the required method of the Node.js API, in the preload.js file (using method 2 above).
 Also, this method injecting it in the global window object.

 > **Note:** [Context isolation (contextIsolation)](https://www.electronjs.org/docs/latest/tutorial/context-isolation) has been enabled by default since Electron 12, Although preload scripts share a `window` global with the renderer they're attached to, you cannot directly attach any variables from the preload script to `window` because of the [`contextIsolation`](https://www.electronjs.org/docs/latest/tutorial/context-isolation) default.